Skip to article frontmatterSkip to article content

 The definition of an induced matrix norm may seem oddly complicated.
 However, there are some key properties that follow directly from the definition.

-In addition, two of the vector norms we have encountered lead to equivalent formulas that are easy to compute from the matrix elements.
+Two of the vector norms we have encountered induce matrix norms that are easy to compute from the matrix elements.

 2.7.3Exercises